Vicente Herrera Zeledón: Academic and legal career

-His ideology was characterized by its conservative and doctrinal positions related to the thinking of the Catholic Church, especially in education.
-He was President of the Board of Charity of San José, Notary Major of the Ecclesiastical Curia and Secretary of the Cabildo of the Diocese of Costa Rica.
+He also held several positions within the Catholic Church's administration, including President of the Board of Charity of San José, Notary Major of the Ecclesiastical Curia, and Secretary of the Cathedral Chapter of the Diocese of Costa Rica.
+His political views were generally associated with the conservative current of Costa Rican politics and reflected the influence of Catholic social and educational thought.